ericsauber/Media-Monitor/README.md

+To run code:

+1.)
+Clone repository

+2.)
+Run scraping.js in your IDE

+3.)
+Enter 'localhost:3000' in your browser

+4.)
+Input articles into the boxes and analyze

+5.)
+Magic

 Current changes:

 1.)
 Fixed the word returns such as "aren" due to the apostrophe issue (aren't should now be a full word when found)